Dmitry Petrov

 Bio | Research | Projects

-I am currently a PhD student at College of Information and Computer Sciences, UMass Amherst.
+I am currently a PhD candidate at College of Information and Computer Sciences, UMass Amherst.
 I work with Prof. Evangelos Kalogerakis on geometric deep learning.
 I am interested in generation of 3D shapes and images that allows for fine-grained control of geometry of generated objects and continuous control of semantic attributes of the images beyond regular prompt engineering.
 I am also working on coordinated feature representation for limited 3D data.
 My prior research interests include computational neuroscience: automated quality checking of subcortical brain segmentation and connectomics.
 Prior to my PhD studies I got Master's degree in Data Science under supervision of Prof. Leonid Zhukov and Bachelor's degree in Mathematics under supervision of Prof. Alexander Kolesnikov at Higher School of Economics (HSE).

 Research